brittanyBN/Brittany_Bolling-Nilsen_DAB_CA_AUG22FT/README.md

  (13, 5);

 # DATABASEACCESS
-CREATE User 'dabcaowner'@'localhost' IDENTIFIED BY 'dabca1234';
+CREATE User 'dabcaowner'@'127.0.0.1' IDENTIFIED BY 'dabca1234';
-GRANT ALL PRIVILEGES ON adoptiondb.* TO 'dabcaowner'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON adoptiondb.* TO 'dabcaowner'@'127.0.0.1' WITH GRANT OPTION;

 # DATABASEQUERIES#